roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2245-Stamp-Edition/Datasheet/README.md

 The pin connector provides an SPI connection which allows direct access to the Sx1301 SPI interface.
 This gives the target system the possibility to use existing SPI interfaces to communicate with the module.

 ::: tip 📝 NOTE
-Please reset SX1301 via PIN A13 after turning on your RAK2245 Stamp Edition - LPWAN Gateway Concentrator Module
+Please reset SX1301 via PIN A13 after turning on your RAK2245 WisLink-LoRa Stamp Edition
 :::

 ##### UART and I²C